 Grandma Jacobs really knew how to stretch a dollar.
 She also believed that no proper dinner ever began without soup.
-This is a very inexpensive and easy Old World recipe she brought with her from the Warsaw Ghetto, and later taught to my mother.
-Whenever either of them made it, Dad always referred to it as “Soupe du Jour-du Jour,” hence my name for this recipe. —ChefJune
+This is a very inexpensive and easy Old World recipe she brought with her from Warsaw, and later taught to my mother.
+Whenever either of them made it, Dad always referred to it as “Soupe du Jour-du Jour,” (and he loved it!) hence my name for this recipe. —ChefJune

-- Teacher’s Tip: Because this soup is so plain, you can easily embellish it by adding a pound of tiny bay scallops about 2 minutes before serving; or slice some garlicky sausage into the soup and allow to heat through – or BOTH.
+Teacher’s Tip: I've been known to gussy this soup up by adding a pound of bay scallops or Maine shrimp about 2 minutes before serving; or slice some garlicky sausage into the soup and allow to heat through – or BOTH.
 Then, of course, this soup won't be "dirt cheap!"